Skip to main content

 Runtime configuration

-If you have defined your state-machine in kotlin, make sure the event handler definition in processes.xml includes the .jar file containing the state machine in <classpath>.
+If you have defined your State Machine in Kotlin, make sure the Event Handler definition in the processes.xml includes the .jar file containing the State Machine in <classpath>.

 See runtime configuration - processes for further details.